2710 Monitoring Visits and Contacts

 • send the updated form that shows the effective date of the transfer to the new provider.

-In situations in which the individual has been suspended due to health and safety reasons and services will continue with a new provider, the HHSC case worker must determine how much information to share with the new provider regarding the previous actions.
-See Section 2840.1, Sharing Information with New Providers Regarding Health and Safety Issues.
+In situations that the person has been suspended due to health and safety reasons and services will continue with a new provider, the HHSC caseworker must determine how much information to share with the new provider about the previous actions.
+Review Section 2840.1, Sharing Information with New Providers Regarding Health and Safety Issues.

-In almost all instances, receipt of Supplemental Security Income (SSI) entitles an individual to Medicaid.
-In most instances, loss of SSI eligibility also means loss of Medicaid benefits.
-There are several exceptions to this, however, particularly when someone loses SSI eligibility because of income from Social Security benefits.
-If a CCSE individual receives both SSI and Social Security benefits and the SSI is denied because of income associated with Social Security, encourage the individual to apply to the Medicaid for the Elderly and People with Disabilities (MEPD) specialist for an eligibility determination.
-Send a referral to the MEPD specialist if the individual is interested.
+However, there are several exceptions to this, particularly when someone loses SSI eligibility because of income from Social Security benefits.
+If a CCSE person receives both SSI and Social Security benefits and the SSI is denied because of income associated with Social Security, encourage the person to apply to Medicaid for the Elderly and People with Disabilities (MEPD) for an eligibility determination.
+Send a H1746-A, MEPD Referral Cover Sheet to MEPD if the person is interested.

 2725 Certificates of Insurance Coverage

-Public Law 104-191, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), requires that health insurers, including Medicaid, furnish certificates of creditable coverage whenever an individual ceases coverage under a plan or policy.
-The purpose of the certificate is to provide evidence that the individual had prior creditable health insurance coverage that counts toward reducing or eliminating pre-existing condition exclusions under any subsequent health insurance coverage the individual may obtain.
+Public Law 104-191, the Health Insurance Portability and Accountability Act of 1996 (HIPAA), requires that health insurers, including Medicaid, furnish certificates of creditable coverage whenever a person ceases coverage under a plan or policy.
+The certificate provides evidence that the person had prior creditable health insurance coverage that counts toward reducing or eliminating pre-existing condition exclusions under any subsequent health insurance coverage the person may get.

-This legislation will affect community care individuals who are Medicaid recipients.
-Information regarding certificates of coverage is provided to CCSE applicants and individuals on Page 2 of Form 2065-A, Notification of Community Care Services.
+This legislation will affect people who are Medicaid recipients.
+Information about certificates of coverage is provided to CCSE applicants and people on Page 2 of Form 2065-A, Notification of Community Care Services.

-Texas Medicaid & Healthcare Partnership (TMHP) is the contractor that produces these certificates for denied Medicaid individuals.
-If an individual has questions about the certificate or needs a replacement certificate, he should write or call TMHP.
+Texas Medicaid & Healthcare Partnership (TMHP) is the contractor that produces these certificates for denied Medicaid people.
+If a person has questions about the certificate or needs a replacement certificate, they should write or call TMHP.

 2730 Special Procedures for Helping Individuals Enter or Leave a Nursing Facility, Institution, or Hospice